richmahn/en_tn/jas/front/intro.md

 #### What is the Book of James about? ####

 In this letter, James encouraged believers who were suffering.
-He told them to have faith in God and know that God uses their suffering to make them perfect and acceptable to himself.
+He told them know that God uses their suffering to help them become mature Christians.
 James also told them of the need for believers to do good deeds.
 He wrote much in this letter about how believers should live and treat one another.
 For example, he commanded them to treat one another fairly, to not fight with one another, and to use riches wisely.

-There are strong pleas and warnings with many figures of speech taken from nature.
+James taught his readers by using many examples from nature such as in 1:6, 11 and 3:1-12.
 Also, many parts of this letter are similar to what Jesus wrote in the Sermon on the Mount (Mat 5-7).

 #### Who were the "twelve tribes in the dispersion"? ####

 James said he was writing to the "twelve tribes in the dispersion" (1:1).
 Some scholars think that James was writing to Jewish Christians.
-Some scholars think that James was writing to all Christians in general.
+Other scholars think that James was writing to all Christians in general.
 This letter is known as one of the "General Epistles" since it was not written to a specific church or individual.

 #### How should the title of this book be translated? ####